muhamed42/Assignment-QS3/Contacts-Testcases.md

 ## Verify that the user can view contacts with pagination
 ## Test Data: page=2, limit=10
 ### Steps
-- Send a GET request to the /contacts endpoint with pagination parameters.
+- Navigate to the GET /contacts endpoint.
-- Then Click Excute.
+- Add query parameters for pagination (e.g., ?page=2&limit=10).
+- Execute and review the paginated response.
 ### Expected Result
 - The response includes a paginated list of contacts.
 ### Actual Result
 - The response includes a paginated list of contacts.

 # TC-04
+## Verify that the user can view contacts with pagination
+## Test Data: page=1, limit=2
+### Steps
+- Navigate to the GET /contacts endpoint.
+- Add query parameters for pagination (e.g., ?page=1&limit=2).
+- Execute and review the paginated response.
+### Expected Result
+- The response includes a paginated list of contacts.
+### Actual Result
+- The response includes a paginated list of contacts.

+# TC-05
 ## Verify that the user can view contacts with search parameters.
 ## Test Data: "Email:mohamedelbehairy1@hotmail.com"
 ### Steps
-- Send a GET request to the /contacts endpoint with search parameters.
+- Navigate to the GET /contacts endpoint.
-- Then Click Excute.
+- Add a query parameter for search (e.g., ?email).
+- Execute and show how the response filters contacts based on the search.

 ### Expected Result
 - The response includes contacts matching the search criteria.
 ### Actual Result
 - The response includes contacts matching the search criteria.
 - Showing all the details of the contact.
+-
+# TC-06
+## Verify that the user can view contacts with search parameters.
+## Test Data: "Firstname"
+### Steps
+- Navigate to the GET /contacts endpoint.
+- Add a query parameter for search (e.g., ?firstname).
+- Execute and show how the response filters contacts based on the search.

+### Expected Result
+- The response includes contacts matching the search criteria.
+### Actual Result
+- The response includes contacts matching the search criteria.
+- Showing all the details of the contact.

+# TC-07
+## Verify that the user can view contacts with search parameters.
+## Test Data: "Lastname"
+### Steps
+- Navigate to the GET /contacts endpoint.
+- Add a query parameter for search (e.g., ?lastname).
+- Execute and show how the response filters contacts based on the search.

+### Expected Result
+- The response includes contacts matching the search criteria.
+### Actual Result
+- The response includes contacts matching the search criteria.
+- Showing all the details of the contact.
+-
+# TC-08
+## Verify that the user can view contacts with search parameters (Invalid Contact email).
+## Test Data: "email"
+### Steps
+- Navigate to the GET /contacts endpoint.
+- Use an invalid ID in the GET /contacts/{email} endpoint.
+- Execute and demonstrate the error message returned.
+### Expected Result
+- The response includes the error message.
+### Actual Result
+- The response includes contacts matching the search criteria.
+- Showing all the details of the contact.(Failed)

 * Create New Contact
-# TC-05
+# TC-09
 ## Verify that the user can create a new contact with valid details.
 ## Test Data
 - Mohamed
 - samir55486@gmail.com
 - 01155003316"
 ### Steps
-- Send a POST request to the /contacts endpoint with valid contact details.
+- Navigate to the POST /contacts endpoint.
+- Input valid data in the payload (e.g., { "name": "John Doe", "email": "john@example.com" }).
+- Execute and show the success response.
 ### Expected Result
 - A success message is returned, and the new contact is added to the contact list.
 ### Actual Result
 - A success message is returned, and the new contact is added to the contact list.

+# TC-10
+## Verify that the user can create a new contact with valid details.
+## Test Data
+- Mohamed
+- samir55486@gmail.com
+- 01155003316"
+### Steps
+- Navigate to the POST /contacts endpoint.
+- Input valid data in the payload (e.g., { "name": "John Doe", "email": "john@example.com" }).
+- Execute and show the success response.
+### Expected Result
+- A success message is returned, and the new contact is added to the contact list.
+### Actual Result
+- A success message is returned, and the new contact is added to the contact list.
+But,The balance for the Contacts created have the same number, Despite entering different number in balance for each Contact.(Failed)

-# TC-06
+# TC-11
 ## Verify that the user cannot create a new contact with missing required fields.
 ## Test Data
 "When i fill all fields except ""Phone number""
-Error Massage Appered with missing details."
 ### Steps
 - Send a POST request to the /contacts endpoint with missing details .
 ### Expected Result
 - The response returns an error message indicating missing required fields.
+- Error Massage Appered with missing details.
 ### Actual Result
 - The response returns an error message indicating missing required fields.

-# TC-07
-## Verify that the user can create another new contact with valid details.
-## Test Data
-"samir55486@gmail.com
-01155003319"
-### Steps
-- Send a POST request to the /contacts endpoint with valid contact details.
-### Expected Result
-- A success message is returned, and the new contact is added to the contact list.
-### Actual Result
-- A success message is returned, and the new contact is added to the contact list.
-But,The balance for the Contacts created have the same number, Despite entering different number in balance for each Contact.(Failed)

-# TC-08
+# TC-12
 ## Verify that the user can create another new contact with valid details..
 ## Test Data
 "mohamedelbehairy99@hotmail.com
 01155003319"
 ### Steps
-- Send a POST request to the /contacts endpoint with valid contact details.
+- Navigate to the POST /contacts endpoint.
+- Input valid data in the payload (e.g., { "name": "John Doe", "email": "john@example.com" }).
+- Execute and show the success response.
 ### Expected Result
 - A success message is returned, and the new contact is added to the contact list.
 ### Actual Result
 - A success message is returned, and the new contact is added to the contact list.
 But,The Username for the Contacts created have been generated by the software giving each contact same Username, Despite entering different number in Username for each Contact.(Failed)

-# TC-09
+# TC-13
 ## Verify that the user can create another new contact with valid details..
 ## Test Data
 samir55486@gmail.com